LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 A strong thesis statement **should not be too general**.
 If a thesis statement is too broad, you can not sufficiently support it in the main body and your reader cannot tell from your thesis statement what your essay will be about.

+## Fachoberschule / Berufsoberschule

+If you attend a Fachoberschule or a Berufsoberschule, you should not end your introduction in a thesis statement, but rather end your introduction with a **paraphrase of the essay question**.

 ## Further reading (with useful examples)